Plugins and Themes

 Activate plugins and themes

 You can activate your plugins and themes within WordPress Sites > sitename > Plugins and themes.
-To activate a theme or a single plugin, click Activate on that item.
+To activate a theme or a single plugin, click the kebab (three-dot menu) on that item and click Activate.
 You can only have one theme active at a time; activating a new theme deactivates any other theme.

 Activate a single plugin.